Baboe/Fosca-Driver/Readme.md

 ```bash
 npm start
 ```
 The application window will open and you can enter the serial port, send commands and see live status updates in the log panel.
+The `npm start` script already passes `--no-sandbox` to Electron so it can run when executed as the `root` user.

 ## Building
 To create a standalone portable executable for Windows run: